Gamealition/SignShopExport/README.md

 There's only one config file, found at `plugins/SignShopExport/config.yml` with these options:

 * `exportPath` - Path of data file to export, relative to server directory.
 Can be absolute.
+* `exportMinPath` - Path of minified data file to export, relative to server directory.
+The minified output is useful for reduced bandwidth usage.
+Can be absolute.
 * `exportInterval` - Seconds between each export, with a minimum of 5 seconds.

 ## Commands